Igglybuff/awesome-piracy/readme.md

 - [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.
 - [WeTransfer](https://wetransfer.com/) WeTransfer was founded in 2009 as the simplest way to send big files around the world.
 - [dmca.gripe](https://dmca.gripe/) A dmca-resistant, permanent file hosting service.
+- [reep.io](https://reep.io/) With reep.io you can transfer files directly to another browser.

 ## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!